suhwantcha/suhwantcha/README.md

 ### 😎 Hi, I'm Suhwan Tcha

-I am a senior undergraduate student majoring in Computer Science, Artificial Intelligence, and Business.
-I’m passionate about machine learning, computer vision, and data-driven problem solving.
+I am a senior undergraduate student at Sogang University, passionate about computer vision and multimodal learning.
+I am particularly interested in building trustworthy and human-like AI systems for real-world applications.

 ### 🎓 Education

 * **Sogang University (2024 – Present)**
-B.S. in Computer Science and Engineering & Big Data
+B.S. in Computer Science and Engineering

 * **Hankuk University of Foreign Studies (2020 – 2023)**
 B.S. in Information and Communication Engineering

+### 📌 Current Projects
+- Multimodal Video-to-Audio Description (LVLM-based)
+- Chest X-ray Multi-Disease Detection (CXR-CAD)

 ### 🧑‍💻 A little more about me...